labring/sealos/README.md

 # Quick Start
 ## Pre
 * Install and start docker
-* Download [offline package](http://store.lameleg.com) copy it to /root.
+* Download [kubernetes offline package](http://store.lameleg.com) copy it to /root.
 PS: if you star sealos, you can download it free.
+* Download [latest sealos](https://github.com/fanux/sealos/releases) on release page.

 ## Install
 ```